Women supporting Kavanaugh find themselves in storm's center

 Others who signed declined to comment or didn’t respond to inquiries.
 The AP left messages for all 65.

-Some have been taken aback by the attention.
-Many have stayed mum to avoid “the media frenzy,” signer Maura Kane told Fox News, the outlet of choice for several who have given interviews.

-Julie DeVol told the AP she didn’t really anticipate the letter would provoke such intense interest, though she sensed Kavanaugh’s critics “would do anything” to delay his confirmation vote.
+Julie DeVol said she didn’t really anticipate the letter would provoke such intense interest, though she sensed Kavanaugh’s critics “would do anything” to delay his confirmation vote.

-Kavanaugh, 53, seemed to be cruising toward that vote before the sexual misconduct allegation became public.

-The Kavanaugh friend who she said was in the room at the party, conservative writer Mark Judge, has said he doesn’t remember any such incident.

-When word of a high-school-era sexual misconduct allegation against Kavanaugh emerged last Thursday afternoon, Meghan McCaleb and her husband, Scott, thought they and other high school friends of the nominee needed to speak out.
-Meghan McCaleb said she launched the letter-writing effort after discussing it with some of Kavanaugh’s former law clerks.

-She said she contacted friends, who contacted more friends, and they had 65 signatures by the next morning.
+After word of a high-school-era sexual misconduct allegation against Kavanaugh emerged last Thursday afternoon, Meghan McCaleb launched the letter-writing effort, contacting friends who contacted more friends, she said.
+They had 65 signatures by Friday morning.

-The rapid-fire response sparked a flare of tweets, including from actresses and liberal activists Debra Messing and Patricia Arquette, questioning how anyone could line up so many high school pals so quickly to speak up for someone they didn’t actually go to school with.
+The quick response sparked a flare of tweets, including from actresses and liberal activists Debra Messing and Patricia Arquette, questioning how anyone could line up so many high school pals so quickly to defend someone they didn’t actually go to school with.
 McCaleb says the answer is simply “how strongly all of us believe in Judge Kavanaugh and his integrity.”

-Some of the signers are conservative, such as podcaster and former Republican National Committee spokeswoman Virginia Hume.
+Some signers are conservative, such as former Republican National Committee spokeswoman Virginia Hume.
 Others are Democrats.

 “This has nothing to do with politics,” said one of the signers, Megan Williams.
 “It’s just about character.”

-The question is sharpened by the #MeToo movement, which seeks to change what supporters see as a history of doubt and dismissal of women who speak up about sexual misconduct.
-The question also is all the more pointed for women who traveled a similar teenage social path as Ford, and in some cases met her along the way.

-McCaleb said “I’m not certain” when asked on Fox News whether she believed Ford, a friend of a friend who went to the same local pool Ford did.
+McCaleb said “I’m not certain” when asked on Fox News whether she believed Ford, whom she described as a friend of a friend.
 “She alleges that she had this traumatic event, and I feel like it is not the Brett Kavanaugh that we know.”

 Sharon Crouch Clark didn’t know Ford and feels fine about having signed the letter, notwithstanding the allegation.

 “If it happened to her, that’s horrible,” Clark said.
-But she questions whether the incident occurred as Ford described it, noting that Ford said she was unable to recall certain details about the date, place and other aspects of the alleged attack.
+But she questions whether the incident occurred as Ford described it, noting that Ford said she couldn’t recall certain details about the date, place and other aspects.

-“I feel like I would know all that,” said Clark, who socialized with Kavanaugh amid groups of friends at parties.

 Women who signed the letter said they didn’t know about or recall the party Ford described, and they said her account of a “stumbling drunk” Kavanaugh didn’t jibe with their memories of a boy who drank some beer alongside them but never lost control or crossed a line with girls.